tkomasa/perlin_noise/README.md

 }
 ```

-Each time a new number is generated, we use that new number, plus the increment, to seed our next number after putting it through `javascript noise()`.
+Each time a new number is generated, we use that new number, plus the increment, to seed our next number after putting it through `noise()`.
 This displays in a continuous stream of numbers, flowing from one to the next.

 ## 2 Dimensions: